dcomp-leris/CGSynth/README.md

 - Check that your PNG images are valid and can be encoded by FFmpeg
 - For extraction problems, verify that the PCAP contains valid RTP packets with H.264/H.265 payload
 - Malformed or incomplete packets in the PCAP file may result in corrupted video output
+- For quality metrics tools, ensure you have the correct Python version and all dependencies installed